Wilhelm Wundt: Retirement and death

-Awards
+Awards and honors

 Wundt was awarded honorary doctorates from the Universities of Leipzig and Göttingen, and the Pour le Mérite for Science and Arts.
 He was nominated three times for the Nobel Prize in Physiology or Medicine.

 Wundt was an honorary member of 12 scientific organizations or societies.
 He was a corresponding member of 13 academies in Germany and abroad.
+For example, he was elected an International Member of the American Philosophical Society in 1895 and of the United States National Academy of Sciences in 1909.

 Wundt's name was given to the Asteroid Vundtia (635).

 Overview of Wundt's work

 Wundt was initially a physician and a well-known neurophysiologist before turning to sensory physiology and psychophysics.
 He was convinced that, for example, the process of spatial perception could not solely be explained on a physiological level, but also involved psychological principles.
 Wundt founded experimental psychology as a discipline and became a pioneer of cultural psychology.
 He created a broad research programme in empirical psychology and developed a system of philosophy and ethics from the basic concepts of his psychology – bringing together several disciplines in one person.

 Wundt's epistemological position – against John Locke and English empiricism (sensualism) – was made clear in his book Beiträge zur Theorie der Sinneswahrnehmung (Contributions on the Theory of Sensory Perception) published in 1862, by his use of a quotation from Gottfried Wilhelm Leibniz on the title page:

 "Nihil est in intellectu quod non fuerit in sensu, nisi intellectu ipse."
 (Leibniz, Nouveaux essais, 1765, Livre II, Des Idées, Chapitre 1, § 6).

 – Nothing is in the intellect that was not first in the senses, except the intellect itself.

 Principles that are not present in sensory impressions can be recognised in human perception and consciousness: logical inferences, categories of thought, the principle of causality, the principle of purpose (teleology), the principle of emergence and other epistemological principles.

 Wundt's most important books are: